Skip to main content

 A Space is a smaller, functional zone within a Room.

-For example, the Primary Bathroom may include Spaces such as the Shower (115), and W/C (116).
-Main Bath (118) is also a space inside the Main Bath (Room)
+For example, the Primary Bathroom may include Spaces such as the Shower, and W/C. Additionally, every room will have at least one default space, named after the room.
+For example, Primary Bath is also a space inside the Primary Bath room.

-Spaces make it easier to organize and locate the design elements that belong to different functions within the same Room.
+Spaces make it easier to organize and locate the design elements that belong to different zones within the same Room.

 Areas